BiologicalRecordsCentre/brc-charts/README.md

 ### Rollup
 Rollup is used to build the transpiled library javascript assets for this package.
 Rollup is often preferred over webpack or other bundling tools for packaging libraries.
 The following javascript assets are produced by this rollup configuration:

-- **brcatlas.umd.js**: this is the browser-friendly javascript for the Britain & Ireland atlas library which can be used from browsers (supports a couple of different export formats).
+- **brccharts.umd.js**: this is the browser-friendly javascript for the Charts library which can be used from browsers (supports a couple of different export formats).
-- **brcatlas.umd.min.js**: same as previous but minified.
+- **brccharts.umd.min.js**: same as previous but minified.
-- **brcatlas.umd.min.js.map**: this is a javascript map file.
+- **brccharts.umd.min.js.map**: this is a javascript map file.
 It can be used alonside the minified file to help with debugging.
-- **brcatlas.umd.css**: consolidated CSS file containing all project CSS for the Britain & Ireland atlas library.
-- **brcatlas_e.umd.js**: this is the browser-friendly javascript for the European atlas library which can be used from browsers (supports a couple of different export formats).
-- **brcatlas_e.umd.min.js**: same as previous but minified.
-- **brcatlas_e.umd.min.js.map**: this is a javascript map file.
-It can be used alonside the minified file to help with debugging.
-- **brcatlas_e.umd.css**: consolidated CSS file containing all project CSS for the European atlas library.
+- **brccharts.umd.css**: consolidated CSS file containing all project CSS for the Charts library.

 The following rollup plugins are used in the build:
 - **@rollup/plugin-node-resolve**: this allows rollup to resolve references to node libraries (in node_modules).
 - **@rollup/plugin-commonjs**: this allows rollup to convert CommonJS modules to ES6.
 - **@rollup/plugin-babel**: this is what allows rollup to transpile ES6/7 code to ES5 (for the browser packaging).
 This plugin has dependencies on '@babel/core' and '@babel/preset-env' which are included in the project's node package.
 - **rollup-plugin-terser**: this is used to produce the minified file.
-- **rollup-plugin-css**: for rolling up CSS into a single file.
+- **rollup-plugin-css-only**: for rolling up CSS into a single file.
-- **rollup-plugin-json**: for importing package JSON.
+- **@rollup/plugin-json**: for importing JSON.

 ### Other files in project
 The following files are in the root folder:

+- **README.md**: this readme file.
+- **index.js**: the entry point for the rollup build.
+- **package.json**: the Node package file for this project.
+- **package-lock.json**: the Node package lock file for this project.
 - **_config.yml**: used by GitHub pages to configure github pages
 - **.eslintrc.json**: configures ESLint.
 These some stuff in here that's necessary to get jest and eslint to play nicely together.
 - **babel.config.js**: the configuration in here seems to necessary to get Jest to work properly with ES2015 modules.